The Deflated Conjugate Gradient Method: Convergence, Perturbation and Accuracy: Review of Deflated CG

 Note that \eqref{eq:a-norm-error-cg} is just the distance in the $A$-norm between $x$ and the affine subspace $x_0 + \Krylov{i}(A, r_0)$.
-The convergence of the method can be slow in case of unfavorable spectral properties of the matrix $A$ \cite{cg_convergence_rate}.
-In that case the distance is only decreasing slowly.
-The idea of deflation is to modify the CG method such that the iterates $x_i$ are equal to the solution $x$ on a given subspace $\mathcal{S} \subseteq \Kvs{n}$ in a certain way.
-More precisely, the $A$-orthogonal projections of $x_i$ and $x$ onto $\mathcal{S}$ coincide.
+The convergence of the method can be slow in case of unfavorable spectral properties of the matrix $A$ \cite{SVRate1986}.
+The idea of deflation is to modify the CG method such that the iterates $x_i$ are equal to the solution $x$ on a given subspace $\mathcal{S} \subseteq \Kvs{n}$ in the sense that the $A$-orthogonal projections of $x_i$ and $x$ onto $\mathcal{S}$ coincide (and are thus identical for all $i$).
 For proper choices of $\mathcal{S}$ this will improve the speed of convergence since the affine subspace which contains the iterates may now be much closer to the solution $x$ than the original one.
 We give a rigorous description of the deflated CG method in the remainder of this section.